Heroin Addiction

 One dose of heroin is enough to become psychologically addicted, where users crave the same experience.
 This means that people can become dependent on the substance without being physically addicted, though addiction will follow.

-Risk Factors
+Risk Factors of Heroin Addiction

 Heroin addiction and the associated lifestyle can be extremely damaging to users.
 Although it is easy to think death by overdose is the only negative effect heroin can have, there are a multitude of other problematic, adverse issues.

-Increased Risk of Blood-borne Viruses
+Increased Blood-Born Viruses

 These include HIV or hepatitis C and arise from sharing needles and other equipment.
 In New Jersey, between 16-20% of new cases of HIV and 86% of hepatitis C are linked to injecting drugs.